extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

 ### Development warnings (backwards compatibility)

-- In development, a dedicated loader emits a warning if your source contains `import.meta.webpackHot` or `import.meta.hot`, since HMR is handled automatically by Extension.js.
+- In development, a dedicated loader emits warnings for:
+  - User HMR code (`import.meta.webpackHot`, `import.meta.hot`, `module.hot`) present in content scripts.
+Remove it; the wrapper handles HMR.
+  - Missing default export in a content script.
+This is allowed for now but will be required in v3.
+  - Default export that returns a cleanup function.
+The wrapper will call it for back‑compat, but it is discouraged since the wrapper handles unmount.

 ## Tested behavior